ZeroBone/OfficialEye/README.md

 ### Consistency-driven detection

 Out-of-the box, OfficialEye's supports an innovative consistency-driven detection approach, finely tuned for flat documents.
-Imagine the human ability to detect formatted documents at a glance: with an innate understanding of how a document appears, our brains effortlessly filters out incongruent elements.
+Imagine the human ability to detect formatted documents at a glance: with an innate understanding of how a document appears, our brain effortlessly filters out incongruent elements.
 OfficialEye mirrors this by operating under the assumption that the document in the image is a flat surface and leveraging this inherent knowledge to significantly enhance the accuracy of the results.

 ### Visualizations